dfurtado/dataclass-csv/README.md

 - Familiar syntax.
 The `DataclassReader` is used almost the same way as the `DictReader` in the standard library.
 - It uses `dataclass` features that let you define metadata properties so the data can be parsed exactly the way you want.
 - Make the code cleaner.
 No more extra loops to convert data to the correct type, perform validation, set default values, the `DataclassReader` will do all this for you.
+- In additon of the `DataclassReader` the library also provides a `DataclassWriter` which enables creating a CSV file using a list of instances of a dataclass.

 ## Installation